 If you are married to a British citizen, your requirements are slightly different.
 Your requirements will depend on your individual situation, but the Home Office requires that you:

-- Were in the UK 3 years before submitting your application;
+- were in the UK three years before submitting your application;

-- Have not been absent from the UK more than 270 days during those 3 years;
+- have not been absent from the UK more than 270 days during those three years;

 British citizenship FAQs